anfisah/inception/README.md

 # inception

-Inception is an individual project at 42.
+:computer: Inception is an individual project at 42.

-A small infrastructure composed of different services under specific rules using docker-compose.
+:question: A small infrastructure composed of different services under specific rules using docker-compose.
 Things that must be set up:

     A Docker container that contains NGINX with TLSv1.2 or TLSv1.3